how to take the slow train to thazi

 Then a team of four load, two of them pick up the loaded bag and roll it onto the back of a lean, incredibly well muscled heavily sweating man.
 He balances it across his shoulders, and stalks towards the goods wagon.
 A run up the ramp and it’s in.
 His colleague takes the next bag.

-Manual Labour in Myanmar
+Manual Labour at Aung Ban Station Myanmar

 The train fills and empties and stops and starts.
 We’re not that much of a curiosity, people are just getting on with their lives.
 Each platform we stop at has its fair share of women.